jtnydv/proton/README.md

 # TLS Communications

-    INFO: To enable TLS communications, you will need to host your Entypreter stager on a valid domain (i.e. malicious.com) with a known Root CA signed certificate.
+    INFO: To enable TLS communications, you will need to host your Proton stager on a valid domain
+    (i.e. malicious.com) with a known Root CA signed certificate.
 Windows will check its certificate
     store and will NOT allow a self-signed certificate.